sematext/docs/docs/logagent/input-plugin-journald-upload.md

 _Setup systemd-journal-upload.service_

-Use following command to install systemd-journal-remote
+Use the following command to install systemd-journal-remote

 ```
 sudo apt-get install systemd-journal-remote